Ben's Watch Club

 PAID PROMOTION?

 If you’ve spent any time watching wristwatch videos on YouTube, you’ll notice that many of them feature a pop-up that has a cash-in-hand symbol, with the accompanying text ‘includes paid promotion’; implying that the creator has been paid money in exchange for a review.
-To confirm, Ben’s Watch Club does not take cash payments or bribes for review spots on our channel.
+To confirm, Ben’s Watch Club does not take cash payments (bribes) for review spots on our channel.

 Sometimes, when reviewing products that have had their ‘cost covered’ by Amazon, we disclose this in the video but do not use the ‘includes paid promotion’ pop-up.
 Why is this?